Doc. Mgr. et Mgr. Matěj Spurný, Ph.D.

 Book chapters/articles in edited books:

-Articles in Czech refereed journals:
+Articles in Czech journals:

 Thematic webs